+I am writing today out of concern regarding comments that you made in conjunction with the Commission’s misguided decision to prevent customers from making electricity choices that will improve the environment and enhance the public interest.

 CEERT is a coalition of environmental and public interest groups, renewable energy providers, green energy marketers and energy efficiency technology companies.
 Since 1990, we have worked on a broad range of public policy and regulatory initiatives to expand investments in energy efficiency and renewable technologies in the State of California, including direct access for renewable electricity products.

-California was previously a world leader in renewable energy development, relying on solar, wind, geothermal and biomass technologies for more than 10% of its electricity for over 15 years.
-We had high hopes for a revitalized role for renewable resources in the wake of California’s energy crisis, but have grown increasingly concerned that new renewable resources will be locked out of California’s energy future.
-It appears as though state leadership has learned nothing from the energy crisis about the need for resource diversity.
-The Commission has, unfortunately, helped to validate our fears with the suspension of direct access for all consumers and the failure to continue to permit customer choice for renewable power.
+California had been a world leader in renewable energy development, relying on solar, wind, geothermal and biomass technologies for more than 10% of its electricity for over 15 years.
+We had high hopes for a revitalized understanding of the important role for renewable resources in the wake of California’s energy crisis..
+Unfortunately, it appears as though state leadership has learned nothing from the energy crisis about the need for resource diversity.
+As such, we have grown increasingly concerned that new renewable resources will be locked out of California’s energy future.
+Moreover, the Commission has helped to validate our fears with the suspension of direct access for all consumers and the failure to continue to permit customer choice for renewable power.

 In presenting D.01-09-060 for a vote by the Commission on September 20, you stated that one-half of the energy problems we face today are a result of direct access; the other half are a result of exposure to an uncontrolled, volatile natural gas market.
-Though we disagree with your assessment of direct access, we do see merit with the latter.
-Unfortunately, however, our state leadership has not shown through its actions this year that it agrees that over-reliance on natural gas presents a problem to California’s energy and economic security.
-In June of this year, California responded to the power crisis by repeating the mistake of over-investing in natural gas.
+We disagree with your assessment of direct access.
+But we do agree that explicitly exposing California’s families and businesses to volatile natural gas markets was a mistake that California should never repeat.
+Unfortunately, however, our state leadership has given no indication that it agrees that over-reliance on natural gas presents a problem to California’s energy and economic security.
+In June of this year, California responded to the power crisis by repeating the mistake of over-exposure to a single, highly volatile fuel source. .
 Approximately 96% of all new electric generation contracted by the California Department of Water Resources (CDWR) burns natural gas, leaving the state with too much gas, too much power, and too much dirty air at too high a price.
 To make matters worse, the state legislature has refused so far to pass legislation requiring a renewable portfolio standard in California.
-The Commission’s decision to suspend direct access for renewable products is another blow to diversifying the energy mix in California.
+The Commission’s decision to suspend direct access for renewable products is yet another serious blow to diversifying the energy mix in California.

 In response to arguments favoring direct access for green products, you stated that blame for the lack of resource diversity in the market lies with the failure of AB 1890 to provide for integrated resource planning and that direct access for renewable products is not an appropriate remedy to this problem.
-We have long supported integrated resource planning with the goal of both increasing investment in clean, renewable power and augmenting the percentage of renewables in California’s electricity mix.
+We have long supported integrated resource planning with the goal of both increasing investment in clean, renewable power and augmenting the percentage of renewable resources in California’s electricity mix.